-Total Capital before and after deductions £1,536k
+Total Capital resources before and after deductions £1,618k

-Satisfaction of Capital Requirements
+Satisfaction of capital requirements

 The Company’s approach to assessing the adequacy of its internal capital to support its current and future activities is documented in its ICAAP, which includes an assessment of the key risks to which the Company is exposed and details the internal controls which exist to mitigate those risks.
 This is then stress tested against the various scenarios.

 Since the Individual Capital Guidance, the ICAAP process has not identified additional capital to be held over and above this and hence the capital resources denoted above are considered adequate to continue to finance the Company over the next year.